michaelw730/irish/index.md

 ASKING WHERE SOMETHING IS

-The word ó (from) adds a séimhiú to nouns beginning with a consonant (except l, n, or r): trasna ó theach Bhríd
+The word ó (from) adds a séimhiú to nouns beginning with a consonant:
+* except: l/n/r
+trasna ó theach Bhríd

 'From the' is one word in Irish: ón. trasna ón bhanc across from the bank

-Again, note that ón adds a séimhiú to some consonants (the exceptions being d, n, t, l, and s): trasna ón bhialann but trasna ón siopa
+Again, note that ón adds a séimhiú to some consonants:
+* except: d/n/t/l/s

+trasna ón bhialann
+but
+trasna ón siopa